kapingantony/DTBiSystem/SYSTEM_OVERVIEW.md

 - Services offered by startups
 - Startup opportunities
 - Partnership requests
+- BUNI-to-DTBi participant journeys, programme-stage history, support delivery, follow-ups, and dated outcome snapshots
+- Mentor session scheduling, overlap checks, session history, and calendar exports
+- Staff Data Hub for bulk imports, page-visit statistics, partnership management, and programme reports
-- User accounts, profiles, login tracking, and profile ownership
+- User accounts and profiles, startup ownership, role-aware staff/admin workflows, login tracking, and saved display preferences
 - Administrative access through Django Admin

-Mentors, investors, and staff are persisted records.
-Mentors and investors are managed by administrators through Django Admin, and their public panels and overview totals read directly from the database.
+The public landing page shows database-backed ecosystem totals.
+Its funding tile is currently a simple sum of stored amounts with a dollar sign; it does not convert or separate currencies.
+Use the Data Hub period report for funding totals grouped by recorded currency.

+Mentors and investors are database-backed.
+Their public directories support search, filtering, and pagination, while staff manage source records through Django Admin.
+Participant, support-delivery, follow-up, and outcome records are private to staff/admin workflows.

 The BUNI workbooks in `static/style/buni/` can be loaded with: